rahulbamniya20/Self-Driving-Car-Final-Year-Project/README.md

 ## 📌 Introduction

 This project presents the development of an artificial agent capable of playing a car racing game using advanced reinforcement learning techniques.
-Our aim was to create an intelligent agent that can navigate and control a car in various racing environments efficiently, adapting to different tracks and optimizing its performance over time.
+We aimed to create an intelligent agent that can efficiently navigate and control a car in various racing environments, adapting to different tracks and optimizing its performance over time.

 ---